Janavi Gupta

 Previously, I was a Software Engineering Summer Analyst at Goldman Sachs, where I worked on AI tools integrated into an internal Banker Copilot for Mergers and Acquisitions under their Investment Banking Engineering division.
 Before that, I was a Software Engineer Intern at Palo Alto Networks on the AI Runtime Security team, where I worked on guardrails to ensure the safety of LLM-integrated applications.

-Outside of tech, I am a trained Indian classical dancer and currently serve as Senior Advisor for CMU Abhinaya, Carnegie Mellon University's competitive Indian classical dance team.
+Outside of tech, I am a trained Odissi (Indian classical) dancer and currently serve as Senior Advisor for CMU Abhinaya, Carnegie Mellon University's competitive Indian classical dance team.
 I have previously served as President and Vice-President.

 Find me: Email | LinkedIn | GitHub | YouTube | Google Scholar